gabbo89/EEA2024-2025/index.md

 ---

-The following tutorial will guide you through the process of analyzing bioinformatic data related to epigenetics .
+The following tutorial will guide you through the process of analyzing bioinformatic data related to epigenetics.
 Epigenetics is the study of heritable changes in gene function that occur without a change in the underlying DNA sequence.
 These changes can be influenced by various factors, including environmental exposures, lifestyle, and genetic predisposition.
 Bioinformatic analysis of epigenetic data involves the use of computational tools and techniques to identify patterns and relationships in the data that can provide insights into the underlying biological processes.

 The aim of this website is to provide a step-by-step guide to the analysis of epigenetic data, including DNA methylation and histone modification data.